Velocity Merchant Services Logo

 Crypto Gaining Popularity

 The price of Bitcoin, the first and most well-known cryptocurrency, reached an all-time high of around $20,000 per coin in 2017, which marked a significant increase in the popularity of cryptocurrencies.
+The value of one bitcoin can fluctuate significantly, which can impact both investors and small businesses considering crypto, especially as cash payments lose ground to digital and card payments.
 Bitcoin became widely known as a result of this unanticipated rise in value, which also triggered a wave of media interest.
-But Bitcoin had been around since 2009, it just didn't gain traction until the value skyrocketed.
+But Bitcoin had been around since 2009, it just didn’t gain traction until the value skyrocketed.

 Why Crypto is Important